Black and red text on a green button. White illustration in the middle of an leprechaun over a flame.

 SAY IT WITH BUTTONS 1108 FRONT STREET LISLE, ILL.
 60532 (312) 968-7458

-Mother Machree was a character created by Rida Johnson Young in 1910 created for the play Barry from Barrymore and reappeared in her book The Story of Mother Machree in 1924.
+Mother Machree was a character created by Rida Johnson Young in 1910.
+Machree was imagined for the play Barry from Barrymore and reappeared in her book The Story of Mother Machree in 1924.
 The character was the star in the silent film Mother Machree in 1928 directed by John Ford.